What are UI Identifiers?

 Testsigma uses the chrome extension to capture multiple attributes for an element and stores them.
 These multiple attributes become useful if there is a change in your web page and one of the test cases fails.
 The tool will look at other attributes to uniquely identify the changed element and pass the test.
 Thus, it also becomes important for the self-heal feature to work as intended.

 Testsigma Chrome extension is available on the Chrome web store.
-Then, click on the “Add to Chrome” button in the top-right corner of the page and confirm the installation by clicking the "Add Extension" in the dialog box that pops up.
+Go to Chrome Web Store, search for Testsigma, select the Testsigma Chrome Recorder, and then, click on the “Add to Chrome” button in the top-right corner of the page and confirm the installation by clicking the "Add Extension" in the dialog box that pops up.

 Testsigma Extension - Chrome Web Store page